 The Spring and Autumn residence of the Royal family.
 The Palace was built in 1719 as a hunting seat for King Frederik IV.
 Over the years the palace has been extended multiple times.
 King Christian IX and Queen Louise used the Palace for longer periods.
-Their daughters and sons-in-laws represented Royal familes all over Europe.
-And they came together on Fredensborg Palace.
+Their daughters and sons-in-law represented Royal families all over Europe.
+And they came together at Fredensborg Palace.

 Queen Margrethe II uses the Palace in the Spring and Autumn months.
-It is also often used for offical events of the Royal family, for example the wedding of Crown Prince Frederik and Crown Princess Mary.
+It is also often used for official events of the Royal family, for example, the wedding of Crown Prince Frederik and Crown Princess Mary.